 If you arrive by bike, our Dr Bikes will be on hand at the Leisure World side of the park to give your bike a free safety check and you can also receive a free security stamp on your bike and registration, to help have your bike returned to you if it is stolen and then recovered.
 (First 100 only)

-The orange Spin eScooters are located all over Colchester, so feel free to book and arrive on a Spin eScooter but please do not ride it in the park and park it in the bike parking areas at each entrance.
+The Tier eScooters are located all over Colchester, so feel free to book and arrive on a Tier eScooter but please do not ride it in the park and park it in the bike parking areas at each entrance.

 The nearest bus stop with the shortest walk to Lower Castle Park is at Middleborough.
 The recommended route from the bus stop is via St Peter’s street.
 Alternatively, all bus services into Colchester stop close to the park, either in the High Street, Head St or on North Station Road.
 Lower Castle Park is an approximately 10-minute walk from all of these stops.